-Many buyers will use a real estate agent to help them buy a home.
-People often don't realize that these "buyer agent's" are typically paid by you, the seller, from the proceeds of the sale.
-You'd think the buyer should pay their agent for doing work for them, but for some reason that's not the case.
+Buyers often don't realize that their agent is paid by the seller, from the proceeds of the sale.
 It's customary for the buyer's agent to receive 3% of the sale price, but many discount services charge as low as 1%.

 Remember, you only pay this commission if you sell to a buyer using an agent.